AtomicStryker/atomicstrykers-minecraft-mods/Ruins/resources/readme.txt

 Authors:
 Creator: Justin Bengtson (d00dv4d3r)
 - updated to 1.1 by kolt666
-- updated and overhauled since 1.2.3 by AtomicStryker
+- kept and developed since 1.2.3 by AtomicStryker

 Version: see changelog in mod file
 License: none/public domain